uviclibraries/rstudio/tidyverse-data.md

 # All of those commands will be saved in the alphabeticalColumnNames objects that you created in the first line
 ```

-- Creating a new object with 2 commands (functions or expressions):
+- As a general code, here is how you would create a new object with 2 commands (functions or expressions):
 ``` r
 newObject <- startingObject %>%
              command1() %>%